The Call of the Wild: Summary

-Using his winnings, Thornton pays his debts but elects to continue searching for gold with partners Pete and Hans, sledding Buck and six other dogs to search for a fabled Lost Cabin.
+Using his winnings, Thornton pays his debts and continues searching for gold with partners Pete and Hans, sledding Buck and six other dogs to search for a fabled Lost Cabin.
 Once they locate a suitable gold find, the dogs find they have nothing to do.
 Buck has more ancestor memories of being with the primitive "hairy man."
-While Thornton and his two friends pan gold, Buck hears the call of the wild, explores the wilderness, and socializes with a northwestern wolf from a local pack.
+While Thornton and his two friends pan gold, Buck hears the call of the wild, explores the wilderness, and socializes with a wolf from a local pack.
 However, Buck does not join the wolves and returns to Thornton.
 Buck repeatedly goes back and forth between Thornton and the wild, unsure of where he belongs.
 Returning to the campsite one day, he finds Hans, Pete, and Thornton along with their dogs have been murdered by Native American Yeehats.
 Enraged, Buck kills several Natives to avenge Thornton, then realizes he no longer has any human ties left.
 He goes looking for his wild brother and encounters a hostile wolf pack.
 He fights them and wins, then discovers that the lone wolf he had socialized with is a pack member.
 Buck follows the pack into the forest and answers the call of the wild.

 The legend of Buck spreads among other Native Americans as the "Ghost Dog" of the Northland (Alaska and northwestern Canada).
-Each year, on the anniversary of his attack on the Yeehats, Buck returns to the former campsite where he was last with Thornton, Hans, and Pete, to mourn their deaths.
+Each year, on the anniversary of his attack on the Yeehats, Buck returns to the former campsite where he was last with Thornton to mourn his death.
 Every winter, leading the wolf pack, Buck wreaks vengeance on the Yeehats "as he sings a song of the younger world, which is the song of the pack."